Women in WWE: Women's Evolution (2016–present)

 At WrestleMania 32 in April 2016, WWE announced a major re-launch of its women's division: the "Divas" moniker was dropped, with the company now promoting its female talent as "Superstars" as with their male counterparts.
-Lita made an appearance to unveil a new WWE Women's Championship belt; the title, which replaced the WWE Divas Championship, shares its name with the original Women's Championship, but does not share the same title history as the original.
+Lita made an appearance to unveil a new WWE Women's Championship belt; ultimately retiring the WWE Divas Championship, the new title shares its name with the original Women's Championship, but does not share the same title history as the original.
 WWE acknowledges the original championship as its predecessor.
 Later in the show, Divas champion Charlotte won the new championship by defeating Lynch and Banks.

 WWE had faced criticism from critics and performers for having portrayed female wrestlers as a source of sex appeal, rather than showcasing their athletic prowess.
 Stephanie McMahon explained that the changes were part of a move towards gender equality within the company by dropping the "derogatory" Divas title, and thereby placing its entire roster on a "level playing field" as "Superstars".
 In the years that followed the relaunch, the increased prominence of the women's division in WWE programming, events, and reality series had helped to, in turn, attract more female viewers to WWE programming; McMahon stated that "Women love action, but I think they also really love the stories.
 They love the characters, they love the drama.
 Women need a reason to watch, more so than men I think, so the more you can get your female audience engaged in the character and in the story, then they care.
 They care about who's going to win, they care about who's going to lose."

 It was also at the same time that WWE's hiring policy regarding female talents changed as independent wrestlers (particularly from the likes of Shimmer, Shine and WSU), mixed-martial artists and athletes have gradually been replacing fitness and swimsuit models due to Triple H replacing John Laurinaitis as WWE's Head of Talent.
 In addition, women began to receive more multi-dimensional characters as well.

 In April 2016 at a show in Dubai, Alicia Fox became the first female performer in WWE history to appear in front of a live crowd in the Middle East.
 After the second brand split and the 2016 WWE draft on July 19, 2016, the WWE Women's Championship became exclusive to Raw.
-The SmackDown Women's Championship was subsequently unveiled during the August 23, 2016, episode of SmackDown, and won by Becky Lynch in a six-way elimination match at Backlash the following month.
+The SmackDown Women's Championship was subsequently unveiled during the September 11, 2016, episode of SmackDown, and won by Becky Lynch in a six-way elimination match at Backlash the following month.
 Throughout 2016, Charlotte Flair (who added her father's ring surname to her own ring name) and Sasha Banks feuded over the Raw Women's Championship.
 They main-evented Raw on two occasions that year, they competed in the first women's Hell in a Cell match in WWE history that same year, marking the first time that a women's match had headlined a WWE pay-per-view event.